 Provides overall program direction for the restart inspection program.

-Develops policies, programs, and procedures for performing inspections at the reactor facility undergoing restart.
+Develops policies, programs, and procedures for performing inspections at the reactor facility potentially undergoing restart.

 Assesses the effectiveness, uniformity, and completeness of implementation of the reactor facility inspections

-Reviews the restart panel’s assessment .
+Reviews the restart panel’s assessment of the plant’s operational readiness and determines, in conjunction with the applicable RA, whether any NRC action is warranted.

+If restart is authorized, determines, in conjunction with the applicable RA, the appropriate point to transition NRC oversight to the ROP.

 05.02 Director, Division of Reactor Oversight (DRO)